wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/using-password-authentication.rst

              # /var/ossec/bin/wazuh-control restart

 #.
-Select the “agents” tab to check for the newly enrolled agent and its connection status in the Wazuh dashboard to confirm that enrollment was successful.
+Select the “agents” module to check for the newly enrolled agent and its connection status in the Wazuh dashboard to confirm that enrollment was successful.

 .. _password-authentication-windows-endpoint: